This is part 2 of our 3-part series of how to grow your email list. If you missed part 1, you can check it out here.

 Remember when receiving email felt exciting?

 You’d log onto your account and expectantly wait for the “You’ve Got Mail” sound.
 Well, sadly, those days are long gone.
 Today, we are all inundated with emails and consumers are no longer itching to hand over their email addresses to a business.

 But you know that there is “money in the list.”
 And that a bigger list can mean more opportunities to make money and build your business.

 So how can you entice people to sign up for your list?

 A lead… magnet?
 Yep, you read that right.
-This funky sounding tool is the key to building a massively engaged email list and we’re going to spill our secrets on how to create the perfect lead magnet for your business.
+This funky sounding tool is the key to building a massively engaged email list and we’re going to spill our secrets on how to create a lead magnet for your business.
 (And don’t worry, we walk the talk.
 Our email list is well over 100,000 subscribers so we know a thing or two about lead magnets!)

 First, let’s cover the basics and address what exactly is a lead magnet.
 Contrary to popular opinion, it has nothing to do with magnets!
 But it can attract a lot of leads, which is where the title comes from!